 A brief walk downtown, slightly of trek but well worth the effort, will lead you to an out of sight, secluded, and camouflaged establishment that you’d all wish to stumble across.
 By exiting east of the JR Kobe station and taking a 10-minute stroll, you will be in the vicinity of a pub-lounge called HOUJU.
-The translation of the bar which Mr. Iwata, the owner, kindly related means “everlasting fragrance”.
+The translation of the bar which Iwata-san, the owner, kindly related means “everlasting fragrance”.
 Very appropriate given what’s on offer.

 HOUJU complies with traditional Japanese standards by allowing you to either purchase a bottle to keep at the bar, or order individually.
 For those of you with adequate finance, glass cabinets filled with an array of independent and vintage bottlings tempt and surround you to invest in.
 Those of you who would prefer to sample malts individually are met with equally tempting expressions.